joelouthan/Theologicus/src/pastorals/2-timothy1-8-12.md

 Do you know how to love one another?
 Start with loving your brother and sister, for:

->John 13:34-35 (CSB) I give you a new command: Love one another.
+>John 13:34-35 I give you a new command: Love one another.
 Just as I have loved you, you are also to love one another.
 35 By this everyone will know that you are my disciples, if you love one another.”

 and

->John 15:12-17 (CSB) “This is my command: Love one another as I have loved you.
+>John 15:12-17 “This is my command: Love one another as I have loved you.
 13 No one has greater love than this: to lay down his life for his friends.
 14 You are my friends if you do what I command you.
 15 I do not call you servants anymore, because a servant doesn’t know what his master is doing.
 I have called you friends, because I have made known to you everything I have heard from my Father.
 16 You did not choose me, but I chose you.
 I appointed you to go and produce fruit and that your fruit should remain, so that whatever you ask the Father in my name, he will give you.
 17 “This is what I command you: Love one another.

 and

->1 John 4:11-14 (CSB) Dear friends, if God loved us in this way, we also must love one another.
+>1 John 4:11-14 Dear friends, if God loved us in this way, we also must love one another.
 12 No one has ever seen God.
 If we love one another, God remains in us and his love is made complete in us.
 13 This is how we know that we remain in him and he in us: He has given us of his Spirit.
 14 And we have seen and we testify that the Father has sent his Son as the world’s Savior.

 Start there.
 Out of your love for one another will the world know that you are a disciples of Christ.